rjouhann/demo-auth/mfa-cac/README.md

-# Nginx with Client Certificate Authentication Demo
+# Demo Flask App MFA with CAC

 This demo sets up an Nginx server configured for SSL/TLS with Client Certificate Authentication (CAC), serving a simple HTML page.
 It demonstrates how to configure Nginx to require and validate client certificates, ensuring secure, encrypted connections while identifying clients based on SSL certificates.